DevlessTeam/docs/rules_reference.md

 ### Getting inputs in Rules
 In the case of  DB actions that require the client to pass in variables. eg Adding data and updating records , these records will be made available within Rules as variables prefixed with `input_` .
-For example if the client sends in JSON data like `"liked":0, "comment": "I agree with you"}` the keys will be converted to variables prefixed with  `input_` and assigned the values and so now you will be able to access the liked value through the variable `input_liked ` and comments through ,`
+For example if the client sends in JSON data like `"liked":0, "comment": "I agree with you"}` the keys will be converted to variables prefixed with  `input_` and assigned the values and so now you will be able to access the liked value through the variable `input_liked ` and comments through ,`input_comments`.

-input_comments`